 What is Spinal Stenosis?

-When the spinal column narrows and puts pressure on the spinal cord, spinal stenosis occurs.
-It tends to happen with age, as the disks of the spine bulge.
-Ligaments and bones in the spine thicken, due to arthritis or inflammation.
-Other disorders, including some bone diseases, herniated disks, injuries, and tumors can also cause spinal stenosis.
+A chiropractor is able to treat all of the conditions and more.
 The symptoms are progressive, and they can involve one or both sides of the body.
-Patients may have numbness in the limbs, back, or neck, as well as weakness.
-It is worse when patients stand or walk; sitting or leaning may alleviate some of the symptoms.
+Patients may potentially experience numbness in the limbs, back, or neck, as well as weakness.
+The effects of the condition will become worse when patients stand or walk; sitting or leaning may be what alleviates some of the symptoms.
 Over time, spinal stenosis can lead to poor balance and even difficulties controlling bowels and urination.1

-Chiropractic treatment should be sought early on, when the patient first feels the pain, not after years of degeneration, in order to have the most rapid treatment outcome.6 In other words, the earlier the better.
-In general, the chiropractic therapy options can include flexion distraction therapy, drop table therapy, manual soft tissue manipulation, heat therapy, electric muscle stimulation, and therapeutic ultrasound.
-In addition, some DCs may recommend that patients use supplements and herbs to treat the inflammation.7
+Chiropractic treatment should be sought early on, when the patient first feels the pain, not after years of degeneration and potentially harmful improper compensation that affects other areas of the body, in order to have the most rapid treatment outcome.6 In other words, the earlier the better.
+In general, chiropractic therapy options can include flexion distraction therapy, drop table therapy, manual soft tissue manipulation, heat therapy, electric muscle stimulation, and therapeutic ultrasound.
+In addition, some DCs may recommend that patients use supplements and herbs to treat the inflammation, aiding in the speed of recovery.7